htutarkar67/ICT111-WatchMate-MVP/README.md

 - Most users successfully completed the assigned tasks.
 - Users can use the chatbot without confusion.
-- Users can receive and view personalized movie recommendations.
+- Users can receive personalized movie recommendations.
 - Users rate the prototype as useful, easy to use, and helpful for finding movies.
 - Feedback helps us identify improvements for the next version.